-Taking blood pressure drugs at night slightly improves controlOctober 7th, 2011 in Health /
+Taking blood pressure drugs at night slightly improves controlOctober 7, 2011 By Milly Dawson in Medicine & Health / Health

 Patients who take certain popular types of blood pressure medication once a day are able to achieve somewhat better control of their hypertension if they take their daily dose at bedtime, according to a new systematic review.
 This finding throws into question the usual way in which most people with hypertension take their blood pressure drugs, whether singly or in combination, first thing in the morning upon arising.